Grifoglia: A Slice of Peace in the Tuscan Mountains

 It’s nice to just take a break away from it.
-Life’s so fast paced, you can still keep in touch (he checked the football scores using his mobile once).
-Twenty-something lawyers who work 13-14 hours a day, they relish the chance to unplug.
+Life’s so fast-paced, you can still keep in touch (he checked the football scores using his mobile once).
+Twenty-something lawyers who work 13-14 hours a day, relish the chance to unplug.
 “Would you come here again?” yes they would.

-One day we ventured out to the giant hypermarche called E. Leclerc, where you can find just about anything.
-The food, in typical Italian style, includes just about anything and we found low priced wines and an assortment of foods we could prepare on our own in our apartment kitchen.
+One day we ventured out to the giant hypermarket called E. Leclerc, where you can find just about anything.
+The food, in typical Italian style, includes just about anything and we found low-priced wines and an assortment of foods we could prepare on our own in our apartment kitchen.

 We sat outside on her sunny patio in the morning sunshine and Kerry Bell talked about how much the beauty of the Tuscan countryside means to her and that this is the real draw.

-Five years they’ve been doing this.
+For five years they’ve been doing this.
 In October, guests from England come for their third year in a row.
 The English often return again and again.
 And many of the visitors come for two weeks.
-It’s difficult to do that much in just a week, if they want to see everything.
+It’s difficult to do that much in just a week if they want to see everything.

-September and Oct are the busiest months. more shorter bookings, one week at a time.
-Summer brings two week bookings three nights is the minimum. €700.00 for a two bedroom apartment for one week. €335.00 and 420.00 respectively for a studio apartment or one bedroom apartment for one week. €500.00 for The Barn one bedroom apartment for one week.
+September and Oct are the busiest months with shorter bookings, one week at a time.
+Summer brings two-week bookings three nights is the minimum. €700.00 for a two-bedroom apartment for one week. €335.00 and 420.00 respectively for a studio apartment or one-bedroom apartment for one week. €500.00 for The Barn one bedroom apartment for one week.

 Built the Business Slowly

-“We’ve built the business slowly, people who want to be in the coutryside, more of a personal contact with guests, ” Kerry said.
-Slow traveler slowtrav.com has been a great referral. they’ve also offered their vacation rentals by owner on VRBO.com
+“We’ve built the business slowly, people who want to be in the countryside, more of a personal contact with guests, ” Kerry said.

-Our last night at Kerry’s we made a risotto and read the Herald Tribune, and thankfully did not have any after dinner espresso to keep us awake.
+Our last night at Kerry’s we made risotto and read the Herald Tribune, and thankfully did not have any after dinner espresso to keep us awake.
 I found myself drifting off to a panoply of dreams.
-Oh thank goodness for that.
-I awoke refreshed to a sunny Tuscan morning, and after our strong cappuccinos made with a little pump that froths the milk, we were ready to pack up and say goodbye to Kerry, Pietro and Gianni.
+Oh, thank goodness for that.
+I awoke refreshed to a sunny Tuscan morning, and after our strong cappuccinos made with a little pump that froths the milk, we were ready to pack up and say goodbye to Kerry, Pietro, and Gianni.